nordic-institute/REST-adapter-service/README.md

 or extract war file from a .deb or .rpm package which has been downloaded from the packet repository.

+To set configuration files location, you need to specify `propertiesDirectory` system property using a container-specific method.

 ## Using Docker